 “Rub” the sugar & lemon zest.

 To get a super concentrated lemony flavor, I rely on a secret ingredient: homemade lemon sugar!
 To make the lemon sugar, you’ll just combine the zest and sugar in a bowl.
-Then, using your fingers, rub the mixture in-between your finger tips until it is very fragrant, about 30-60 seconds.
-The lemon sugar is ready when it’s pale yellow and starting sticking together a bit due to the oils in the zest.
+Then, using your fingers, rub the mixture in-between your finger tips until it’s very fragrant, about 30-60 seconds.

 Bake the muffins